martindsouza/talkapex/source/_posts/2009/2009-09-21-enhanced-apex-session-timeouts.md

 *   Start a timer (idleTimer) to detect movement on the page.
 *   If the idleTimer times out, give the user the option to extend session
-*   If the user does not extend their session, terminate their session
-<span style="font-style:italic">I haven't put this code into a production application yet.
-As I mention below, I plan to make a jQuery plugin for this, so if you please send me any feedback that would be useful fur the plugin.</span>
+*   If the user does not extend their session, terminate their session _I haven't put this code into a production application yet.
+As I mention below, I plan to make a jQuery plugin for this, so if you please send me any feedback that would be useful fur the plugin._

 This solution uses [jQuery](http://jquery.com) and the following plugins: